Calling

 3. Breach notification rule

-The Privacy Rule covers how organizations use and disclose health information.
-It also gives people rights over their data.
-Health information includes:
+The Privacy Rule governs how organizations use and disclose health information, and gives patients rights over their own data.
+Covered information includes payment data for care, details of care provided, and mental or physical health status.

 • Individuals affected (by mail or email)